apalbright/Friends/README.md

 In order to make the multi-colored tikz visualization from this post, run the "tikznetwork" latex code.

 #R viz
-In order to make the R visualization found under «Quick visualization update #2,» run the "Rnetwork" R script.
+In order to make the R visualization found in the visualization update, run the "Rnetwork" R script.

 #R Packages Needed
 You'll need to install the network package to run this the R script.